TheresaHHH/384wellPlateToMicroscopeSlide/README.md

 Instruction:
-1. Insall the latest version of python and PIP, a package manager.
+1. Install the latest version of python and PIP, a package manager.
 Then install the libraries openpyxl, pandas, and numpy.
 Please use command "pip install pandas numpy openpyxl".